-In the image above, the Stack Spread modulator is targeting the pulse width of oscillator 2.
+In the image above, the built-in Voice Stack Spread $\pm$ modulator is targeting the pulse width of oscillator 2.
 The modulation amount is currently +0.10.
-So with Voice stacking set to 3, the range of modulation is spread across these three voices so that voice 1 is modulated by -0.10, voice 2 is unmodulated (+0.00), and voice 3 is modulated at the full +0.10.
-If the Voice stacking count is changed, the full range of -0.10 to +0.10 will be maintained, and the spacing between the voices will uniformly fit that range.
+So with Voice Stacking set to 8, the range of modulation is spread out so that voice 1 is modulated by -0.10, voice 8 is modulated at the full +0.10, and all the other voices are spaced equally in between.
+If the Voice Stacking count is changed, the full range of -0.10 to +0.10 will be maintained, and the spacing between the voices will uniformly fit that range.

-Additional options for either mapping modulations across voice stacks or for controlling each voice in a stack individually are available from the Voice Stack modulator (see section 19.27.6.8).
+Modulators in the Voice Stacking category extend this functionality.
+Individual control of each voice in a stack comes via the Voice Control modulator, and 12 spread modes are available from the Stack Spread modulator (see section 19.27.8).